ritikgshah/SpectraLift/README.md

 ---

 ### 🔸 SpectraLift Implementation
+  > Note: The Spectral Inversion Network (SIN) mentioned in the paper is called SpectralSR_MLP in the code on this repository.

 - **SpectraLift Implementation** (`Spectralift_Implementation_Jupyter_Notebooks`):
   Pre-executed notebooks demonstrating SpectraLift on both synthetic and University of Houston datasets.